 The states listed above are no-fault states.
 This means that they have policies in place that make it mandatory for drivers to file a claim with their insurance company despite fault.
-Because of this, these states require coverages such as PIP to protect drivers in all situations.
+Because of this, these states require PIP to protect drivers in all situations.

-Note that health insurance doesn’t share the same benefits as PIP such as payment of lost wages and coverage for passengers.
-That’s why it may be a good idea to consider adding personal injury coverage.
+Note that health coverage doesn’t share the same benefits as PIP such as payment of lost wages and protection for passengers.
+That’s why it may be a good idea to consider adding no-fault insurance.

 MedPay vs. PIP

-Medical payments coverage, also known as MedPay, is similar to PIP because it helps drivers and any of their passengers pay for medical bills.
-MedPay only pays for medical and funeral expenses.
-Drivers don’t get any of the extra rehab or coverage of lost wages with MedPay that they get with PIP.
+Medical payments, also known as MedPay, is similar to PIP because it helps drivers and any of their passengers pay for medical bills.
+However, it only pays for medical and funeral expenses.
+Drivers don’t get any of the extra rehab or coverage of lost wages.

-You usually can’t have both coverages on your policy.
+You usually can’t have both coverages on your insurance policy.
 This depends on your state’s laws, according to Allstate.
-Unlike personal injury coverage, MedPay is an optional add-on to your policy in every state.
+Unlike PIP, MedPay is an optional add-on to your policy in every state.

 Aside from state laws, the other benefit of having PIP is peace of mind.
 After a car crash, it can often be a long time before investigators discover who’s at fault.
 Your coverage will take care of any medical bills and lost time at work so you can move on from the accident quickly.

-Just like other insurance types, PIP has coverage limits.
-In auto insurance, a limit is the most coverage that your insurance company will give you.
+Just like other insurance types, PIP has a coverage limit, which is the most money that your insurer will pay out.

-Like other coverages, you must have at least the minimum requirement for your state.
+Like other forms of insurance, you must have at least the minimum requirement for your state.
 After that, the choice is yours.
 Deciding how high or low to set your limits depends on how much you can afford.

 The price of PIP can vary depending on several factors.
 For instance, the amount of both your deductibles and limits can be a major rate factor.
 The following may also affect your insurance premium:

 All the leading, well-known insurers offer PIP.
 But not always at the same cost.
-It’s a smart idea to compare quotes between providers to make sure you get your desired price.
-Here are some of the largest national auto insurance companies that offer the coverage:
+It’s a smart idea to compare rates make sure you get the best deal.
+Here are some of the largest national insurance companies that offer the coverage: